 What Are My Spiritual Gifts?
 A Biblical Guide to Discovering Yours

-You've probably heard the phrase "spiritual gifts" in church.
+You have probably heard the phrase "spiritual gifts" in church.
 Maybe someone told you that you have them.
 Maybe you took a quiz once and forgot the results.

 What Are Spiritual Gifts?

 Spiritual gifts are abilities given by the Holy Spirit to every believer for the purpose of building up the church and serving others.
+They are not natural talents — though God can use those too.
+Spiritual gifts are specifically empowered by the Spirit for spiritual purposes.

-Here's how Paul explains it:
+Here is how Paul explains it:

 Three things to notice: